ARM IPO: Everything you need to know about ARM

 Who owns ARM?

 ARM is owned by Japanese conglomerate Softbank, who’s portfolio also includes 400 other companies, such as office-sharing firm WeWork, Uber-competitor Grab and used-car company Auto1.
+The Japanese conglomerate will still own 90.6% of ARM's ordinary shares after the offering closes, but it will not receive any proceeds from the IPO

 The company has a total market cap of $76.61 billion as of March 2022, making it among the top 200 most valuable companies worldwide.